GreshAnt/Zunkin/README.md

 # Zunkin
-A simple minecraft luncher by python.
+A simple minecraft launcher by python.